Quantcast

 Body

-Cyclamens (Cyclamen persicum) have brightly colored flowers of white, red, or pink suspended above attractive, heart-shaped leaves on slender stems.
+Cyclamens (Cyclamen persicum) have brightly colored flowers in white, red, or pink suspended above attractive, heart-shaped leaves on slender stems.
 Some people say they resemble butterflies in flight!

 Cyclamen flowers and foliage.

-When selecting this winter-blooming houseplant, choose one that has lots of buds that are just starting to open, as well as sturdy, succulent leaves.
+When selecting this winter-blooming houseplant, choose one with lots of buds just starting to open as well as sturdy, succulent leaves.

-With proper care, cyclamens will bloom near the Christmas season and continue blossoming for two to three months.
+With proper care, cyclamens will bloom near Christmas and continue blossoming for 2 to 3 months.

 Cyclamen Plant Care

-The most important things to know about cyclamen plant care is to give these houseplants bright, indirect light, good air circulation, moderate humidity, and moist soil (without keeping the tuber so wet that it rots).
+The most important elements for cyclamen happiness are indirect light, good air circulation, moderate humidity, and moist soil (without keeping the tuber so wet that it rots).

-• Lighting: Place cyclamens in an east-facing window or in a southern exposure that offers bright, indirect light.
+• Lighting: Cyclamens need good light but not too bright.
+Place them in an east-facing window or northern window that offers bright, indirect light.

-• Watering: To keep the plant moist, water cyclamen thoroughly when the soil looks and feels dry on the surface, however, avoid watering the leaves or tubers in the center, which may rot if the soil remains too wet.
-A safer watering method is to place each pot in a saucer of water for about five minutes, or until the soil is uniformly moist.
+• Watering: Keep the soil moist but not soggy.
+Wait until the soil looks and feels dry on the surface and the foliage looks as if it’s just starting to get limp.
+Never water on top of the tuber in the center, which may rot if the soil remains too wet.
+Never water the leaves.
+A safer watering method that we use is to place each pot in a saucer or pan of water for about 5 to 10 minutes, then set aside to drain.

 • Feeding: Half-strength fertilizer is best, or you will get mostly leaves with few flowers.
-Use a half-strength portion of liquid houseplant fertilizer every two weeks while the plant is in bloom.
+Use a half-strength portion of liquid houseplant fertilizer every 2 weeks while the plant is in bloom.

 What to Do After Cyclamens Stop Blooming

-Some folks just treat cyclamens as disposable holiday plants, similar to poinsettia.
-If you wish to keep your cyclamens growing, here are tips:
+Most folks just treat cyclamens as disposable holiday plants, similar to poinsettias.
+If you wish to keep your cyclamens growing, consider these tips:

 • In early spring, cyclamens naturally stop blooming; leaves will turn yellow as the plants go dormant.
 Gradually reduce water until June and pick off the dead leaves.
 Set the plants outside in partial shade, and water and feed regularly.
 Do not wet the center of the plant.